GaetanoPiazzolla/spring-boot-patch/README.md

 The approach is designed to be generic, reusable, and optimized for performance.

 The project uses the following technologies and libraries:
+- Java 22
 - JSON Patch, as implemented by the [com.flipkart.zjsonpatch:zjsonpatch](https://github.com/flipkart-incubator/zjsonpatch) library
 - Spring Boot and related libs version 3.3.4
 - Swagger and OpenAPI for API documentation 3.0.1
+- H2 Database created automatically and automatically populated with data
 - Lombok

 ## Core Components
 The core components of the project are:
-- [JsonPatchService.java](src/main/java/gae/piaz/jsonpatch/service/common/JsonPatchService.java): The service class that applies JSON Patch operations to JPA entities.
+- [JsonPatchService.java](src/main/java/gae/piaz/jsonpatch/service/core/JsonPatchService.java): The service class that applies JSON Patch operations to JPA entities.
-- [JsonPatchUpdate.java](src/main/java/gae/piaz/jsonpatch/service/common/JsonPatchUpdate.java): An annotation that documents the API endpoints and specifies the allowed paths and type names for the Stubs.
+- [JsonPatchUpdate.java](src/main/java/gae/piaz/jsonpatch/service/core/JsonPatchUpdate.java): An annotation that documents the API endpoints and specifies the allowed paths and type names for the Stubs.
-- [AbstractUpdateService.java](src/main/java/gae/piaz/jsonpatch/service/common/AbstractUpdateService.java): A generic service class that provides the update functionality for JPA entities.
+- [AbstractUpdateService.java](src/main/java/gae/piaz/jsonpatch/service/core/AbstractUpdateService.java): A generic service class that provides the update functionality for JPA entities.

 ## How to apply JSON Patch to ANY JPA entity
 1) You need to define Bean(s) with all the fields that you want to update in the entity, e.g: